pixeldude84/novelstar/README.md

 - Word count forced-flush on compile open and PDF/preview generation to prevent stale 0-word counts
 - All word count reads go through `getEditorText()` helper which reads live from iframe body
 - `electron-builder` configured for portable EXE (Windows), universal DMG (macOS x64 + arm64), and AppImage (Linux x64)

 ---

-## Known Limitations

-- **macOS DMG** must be built on macOS hardware (Apple enforces this).
-Use GitHub Actions as a workaround.
-- **Safari** has limited File System Access API support — Save As will fall back to a file download instead of in-place overwrite.
-- The app does **not auto-save** — use Ctrl+S regularly.
-- PDF export uses Courier throughout.
-Shunn format mandates this; font choice is not customisable in v1.0.
-- Spellcheck works best in Chrome and Edge.
-Firefox may not show squiggles in all cases.

----